dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 <a href="/img/ml-productionisation/xkcd_machine_learning_2x.png"><img src="/img/ml-productionisation/xkcd_machine_learning.png" alt="xkcd comic of machine learning" class="center" /></a>
 <span class="caption text-muted">Source: <a href="https://xkcd.com/1838/">xkcd.com</a></span>

-Best practices are emerging to ensure you can sucessfully prepare data, train a model, validate predictions, deploy, serve and monitor your model.
+Best practices are emerging to ensure you can successfully prepare data, train a model, validate predictions, deploy, serve and monitor your model.

 This post is a 10,000-foot overview of things to consider during the life cycle of a machine learning project and includes pointers to useful resources.